YamEbgui/url-shortener/README.md

 - Webpack 5
 - Heroku

-To build my server I used Express.js framework.
+To build my server I used the Express.js framework.

+# BackEnd
+## How it Built
+The server is made up of routers , dataBase class, and error handler.
+Class dataBase is used here to build an object of URL and rewrite the dataBase file.
+Also, it is used to get the stats of each new URL address the dataBase has.
+The routers get the request from the user and make his request using the dataBase class.
+If the routers cannot fulfill the user request the request move forward to error handler.

 ## Structure of the DataBase

-The URL adresses the user inserted to the website are storage in DataBase. the structure of this DataBase is:
+The URL addresses the user inserted into the website are storage in DataBase. the structure of this DataBase is:

 {"objects" : [